 We value and promote ‘Reading for Pleasure with Understanding’ as our ethos for developing children’s learning across the curriculum, where they have ownership of their reading and maintain their own Reading Record.
-The key strategies are Reading Skills by Thinking Aloud, Read Aloud- Think Aloud, independent Reading for Pleasure, Reading to an adult, Read Aloud – enjoying ‘Brilliant Books’ read by an adult and intervention using Project X. Children across school access these opportunities and all adults in school undergo an in-house training programme to ensure consistency of teaching.
+The key strategies are Reading Skills by Thinking Aloud, Read Aloud- Think Aloud, independent Reading for Pleasure, Reading to an adult and Read Aloud – enjoying ‘Brilliant Books’ read by an adult.
+Children across school access these opportunities and all adults in school undergo an in-house training programme to ensure consistency of teaching.
 Children in Year 1 access the strategies progressively when they are ready, increasingly so from the Spring term.
 However teachers begin to model Read Aloud- Think Aloud from the autumn term and use Read Aloud when reading Brilliant Books to the children.

 Read aloud, Think Aloud:

-• a fortnightly, age appropriate unseen comprehension text where children can show their skills and understanding through written answers.
+- a weekly unseen comprehension text where children can show their skills and understanding through written answers.
 Children who are unable to access the age appropriate comprehension may receive adult support and /or a differentiated text.
 Children who are working at greater depth will also have the opportunity to access more challenging texts,

 Our teaching strategies help children ‘work out’ what words and phrases in a text mean to deepen their understanding and precision in their responses.
 Teachers choose texts with a specific learning purpose in mind which is challenging for the children and may use i-pads to support visualisation and context.
-There is regular access to non-fiction texts e.g. First News and the literacy spine displayed in class shows the range of books across the curriculum.
+There is regular access to non-fiction texts such as First News and the literacy spine displayed in class shows the range of books across the curriculum.

 Our children find concepts such as inference difficult to master.
 Teachers are supported in this through the systematic approach and pre-planned sequences available including a range of appropriate texts with models.
 In school, we define inference as being able to find something out by looking at clues and using prior knowledge.
 This means the ability to go beyond the text based upon personal experience, background knowledge or opinion of the reader.
 If the text says, ‘he put on a warm coat, hat and scarf’ the reader infers it is cold.
 Text detective approaches which focus on the search for clues, understanding conventions and from linguistic knowledge (in particular of vocabulary and grammar) are a strong feature of our systematic approach to teaching.
 Children learn the difference between ‘in text’ or ‘online’ (e.g. retrieval) and ‘in brain’ or ‘off line’ (e.g. inference) methods.